GSK-Biostatistics/tab2neo/derivation_method/README.md

 with the result of a RunCypher action.

 ## Action Type: CallAPI
+### Currently this REST API used for this action is not opensourced.
+However a link will be added here when it is available!

 ![Action_type_call_api](readme_assets/method_type_call_api.png)

 CallApi method actions are similar to RunScript method actions and consist of a single node and are defined by the properties of this node.
-Instead of running functions locally like RunScript, CallApi method actions send requests to a [REST API](https://github.com/gsk-tech/cldapi) which runs the requested function.
+Instead of running functions locally like RunScript, CallApi method actions send requests to a REST API which runs the requested function.

 - The REST API is capable of running _both_ Python and R scripts using the Reticulate package.
 - Similarly to RunScript, API requests are are converted to an expression which is evaluated by Python eval().